AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ---
 title: Adobe Campaign Classic Documentation Updates
-description: This page lists all the new features and documentation updates for each release of Adobe Campaign Classic.
+description: This page lists all the new features and documentation updates for each release of Adobe Campaign Classic
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat